Cube-3-San-Jose-State/satcore_firm/README.md

 # SJSU Cube3 Satellite Club - Firmware Repository

-Welcome to the official firmware repository for the **San Jose State University Cube Satellite Club**.
+Welcome to the official firmware repository for the **SJSU Cube3 Satellite Club** called SAT-CORE.
 Repo is dedicated to the firmware for CubeSats, designed to teach students about software, automation, embedded systems, and controls.

 ### Key Features:
 - **Embedded Systems**: Firmware for microcontrollers and onboard sensors.